-Maria Telkes, in 1920, when she was only twenty years old, she invented a system of solar distillation that can make sea water drinkable.
+Maria Telkes, in 1920, when she was only twenty years old, invented a system of solar distillation that can make seawater drinkable.
 The system planned to pour salt water into a special container covered with a transparent glass sheet, which was to be exposed to the sun, so the sun’s rays could carry out his own water purified.

 A graduated Italian student, Gabriele Diamanti, also has patented a similar system called solar desalination.
-This device can generate about 5 liters of fresh water per day.
-The system is called Eliodomestico and is similar to a moka coffee machine upside down, where the upper part is filled with salt water, which evaporates with solar energy and is pushed towards the bottom of the furnace through a capacitor to be then collected with a plate that is extracted from the bottom.
-Several families, especially for countries in trouble, they can then have access to fresh water where before was not possible.
+This device can generate about 5 liters of freshwater per day.
+The system is called Eliodomestico and is similar to a Moka coffee machine upside down, where the upper part is filled with saltwater, which evaporates with solar energy and is pushed towards the bottom of the furnace through a capacitor to be then collected with a plate that is extracted from the bottom.
+Several families, especially for countries in trouble, can then have access to freshwater where before was not possible.

-Maybe one day, in the world, there will be no more problems about drinkable water.
+Maybe one day, in the world, there will be no more problems with drinkable water.

 7) Battery work with black sepia

-The new battery edible cuttlefish ink, for now, is still a prototype and does not have the same performance of lithium-ion batteries, but the research is still only the beginning.
+The new battery edible cuttlefish ink, for now, is still a prototype and does not have the same performance as lithium-ion batteries, but the research is still only the beginning.

 8) Bottles that illuminate

-Alfredo Moser, Brazilian, he invented a light bulb that works without electricity.
+Alfredo Moser, a Brazilian, invented the light bulb that works without electricity.
 Just a two-liter plastic bottle filled with water and bleach and each may have its light, free.

 The Solar Bottle Bulb uses the refraction of sunlight through the water, The bleach is used to clean and maintain the transparent bottle.

-Making an hole into the roof with a drill, you have to push the bottle into the hole and secure with polyester resin.
+Making a hole into the roof with a drill, you have to push the bottle into the hole and secure it with polyester resin.

-The energy produced depends on the intensity of sunlight and varies from 40 to 60 watts lamp.
+The energy produced depends on the intensity of sunlight and varies from 40 to 60 watts of the lamp.